-Your Tableau Online site comes with capacity to support all your users’ analytic needs.
+Your Tableau Cloud site comes with capacity to support all your users’ analytic needs.
 A site’s capacity includes capacity for storage and tasks that need to be performed on the site for extracts, metrics, subscriptions, and flows.

 Summary